unlight/ref-holder/README.md

 ref-holder
 ===
-Friendly util function to hold reference to element for react-like frameworks
+Friendly util function for holding reference to element for react-like frameworks

 INSTALL
 ---